Submission of Manuscripts

 May I submit audio and video files that complement my text?

 LD&C welcomes audio and video clips that enhance the quality of a manuscript.
 Before you submit your files, please note the following guidelines which have changed as of January 1st, 2021 as a result of Adobe ceasing support for Flash Player.
 We hope that a new solution to playing media embedded in padf files will emerge soon.

 - Please use a common format.
 We recommend WAV for audio, and MPEG for video (we can then convert them to compressed formats for delivery).

 - Please name the files to reflect the order they appear in the article.

-- Please clearly mark in the manuscript where each file should be inserted: e.g., [sound01.wav].
-In the final manuscript, these markings will be replaced with appropriate icons.
+- Please clearly mark in the manuscript where each file is linked from. should be inserted: e.g., [sound01.wav].
+In the final manuscript, these links will be replaced with appropriate icons.

 - Please submit the files as a single ZIP file if possible.
 The maximum attachment size for our e-mail account is 20MB.
 If your files exceed this limit, please send them in one of the following ways.